 The series “How to Conduct a Market Research for Your SME” is intended to help you understand the importance of market research as a process and what steps you need to undertake to conduct a successful market research process for your SME.
 In Part 1, we discussed the first major step of successful market research – Country analysis.
 Today, in Part 2, we’re going to discuss the importance of Industry analysis.

-It doesn’t matter if you want to enter an industry for the first time or you want to grow your business within an industry.
-You have to conduct industry analysis if you want to succeed in the marketplace.
-An industry analysis can help you evaluate every financial factor in your industry.
-These financial factors can influence your business and can help you evaluate your competitors.
+It doesn’t matter if you want to enter the industry for the first time or you want to grow your business within an industry.
+In fact, you have to conduct a market research analysis if you want to succeed in the marketplace.
+Industry analysis can help you evaluate every financial factor in your industry.
+These financial factors can influence your business and can help you evaluate your competitors as well.

 By doing industry analysis, you can decide the tactics that you’re going to use to achieve success in your industry.
-Knowing a country is one, but knowing your industry is completely different thing.
-That being the case, Porter’s five forces is a model that gives a comprehensive overview of each aspect of your industry.
+Knowing a country is one, but knowing your industry is a completely different thing.
+As a result, Porter’s five forces is a model that gives a comprehensive overview of each aspect of your industry.

 1. Threat of new entrants

 The threat of new entrants as a part of Porter’s five forces points out to the threat that new competitors pose to an existing industry.
 If the entry barrier is low in an industry, it means that the existing companies that work within the industry are endangered.
 More competition means less profit for the segment as a result.
 The threat of new entrants is one of the forces that form the industry’s competitive structure.